What is the course about?

-Students like: "lots of brilliant advice from the tutor"; "the class atmosphere and group discussions"; "well-structured approach to different topics"; "the camaraderie, the breadth of the syllabus, the opportunity to hear from each other"; "it sparked loads of new creative ideas."
+Students say: "Lots of brilliant advice from the tutor"; "The class atmosphere and group discussions were great"; "A well-structured approach to different topics"; "I liked the camaraderie, the breadth of the syllabus, and the opportunity to hear from each other"; "It sparked loads of new creative ideas."

 The Tutor: Andrew Weale is a poet and author of five picture books, including Nora: The Girl Who Ate and Ate and Ate, and the Red House Award winning Spooky Spooky House.
 He also lectures on picture book writing at Winchester University as part of the Children’s Writing MA, and mentors writers for the highly successful Golden Egg Academy.

 City Lit reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.

 The picture book format, writing picture book text, nursery rhymes, fairy tales, animals in fiction, books for young readers, chapter books for developing readers, fiction for the more confident readers, relevant child development and interests of children, writing for older children and young adults.

 By the end of this course you should be able to...

 - respond to, and assess, pieces of writing with sensitivity

 - use various writing techniques through which your creativity can be expressed